-This link is to the I Love U Guys Foundation and has videos/training for our Lockdown, Secure, Evacuation, and Shelter drills.
+Bend-La Pine Schools follows protocols from I Love U Guys Foundation.
+Learn more by checking out videos/training for our Lockdown, Secure, Evacuation, and Shelter drills.

 Bend-La Pine Schools understands the importance of training and practicing emergency protocols with students and staff in order to prepare them to respond safely in a variety of emergency situations.
 Drills help develop response actions and enhance the district’s and each school’s level of preparedness.

 Oregon laws require that all schools conduct a Fire Drill once per month and two Earthquake Drills (with complete evacuation) each school year.
 Bend-La Pine Schools also requires its schools to conduct at least one Lockdown, Secure and Shelter-in-Place training and/or drill each school year.
 Schools may choose to complete additional Evacuation, Reverse Evacuation, and/or Room Clear drills annually.